Matt-Eva/intro-to-hash-tables/README.md

 #### Separate Chaining

-Separate chaining involves storing key-values that have been mapped to the same bucket as a linked-list.
-(For more on linked-lists, see our linked-list lesson!)
+Separate chaining involves storing different key-value pairs that have been mapped to the same bucket as individual nodes in a linked list.
+(For more on linked lists, see our linked-list lesson!)
 Each node in the linked list stores both the original key and the value associated with that key.
 Our search algorithm will iterate over the linked list until it finds the matching key - then it will return the value.
 This diagram from wikipedia visually illustrates this concept:

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/d0/Hash_table_5_0_1_1_1_1_1_LL.svg/450px-Hash_table_5_0_1_1_1_1_1_LL.svg.png"/>

 #### Open Addressing

 Open addressing is another common solution to handling collisions.
 Rather than storing multiple values within the same bucket, if a key is mapped to an index that already has an existing key, the hashing function will use a probing algorithm to check other indexes within the array.
 Once it finds an available index, it will store the key and value in the bucket associated with that index.
-Note that the search algorithm follows this same sequence.
+Note that the search algorithm follows this same sequence - however many steps it took to insert the new key-value pair, that's how many steps it will take to retrieve it.
 This diagram from wikipedia visually illustrates this concept:

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/b/bf/Hash_table_5_0_1_1_1_1_0_SP.svg/380px-Hash_table_5_0_1_1_1_1_0_SP.svg.png"/>